mrkmarron/logpp/README.md

 # Log++ -- A Logging Framework for Modern Development

 Log++ is a logging framework designed to support modern development needs.
 The goal is to provide:
-1. Very low main-thead cost to log a message (under 1&#x00B5;s per message) with high cost formatting operations done as a background tasking using Napi.
+1. Very low main-thead cost to log a message (under 1&#x00B5;s per message) with high cost formatting operations done as a background tasking using N-API module.
-2. Simultaneous support for high fidelity diagnostics logging and lower frequency informational logging.
+2. Simultaneous support for high fidelity diagnostics/debugging logging and lower frequency informational logging.
+All message data is initially stored in a high performance in-memory buffer and, later, a filtered set of messages identified as useful are written to stable storage.
-   * High detail debug messages are stored in a high performance in memory buffer and can be emitted on errors for detailed debugging.
+   * Detailed logging data is processed chaply into the high performance in-memory buffer and can be emitted on errors for detailed debugging.
-   * Informational messages are written out to the stable storage channel for analytics and monitoring applications.
+   * Informational messages are saved out to a stable storage channel for analytics and monitoring applications.
-3. Structured and machine parsable log output for easy analytics.
+3. The logging output provides structured and machine parsable formats (even with `printf` style logging).
+These formats can be explicitly provided/managed via external JSON specifications.
+Common prefix data and macros for embedding useful system information are also available.
-4. Unified control of logging levels & output across modules.
+4. Unified control of logging levels & output across modules is possible by a support for both `child` loggers and logic for controlling the output from `subloggers` created by other modules that your application uses.

 ## Basic Usage
-Log++ is designed to be simple to use and provides a nearly drop in replacement for existing logging.
+Log++ is designed to be simple to use and provides a nearly drop in replacement for existing logging frameworks.
 ```
 //Import the logpp module and create a logger for your app
 const log = require("logpp")("myapp");